 He smiled and added, “Yeh sector mein to aise hi hota hain, sir.”
 That’s what happens in this (social work) sector.

 Pankaj was referring to the fact that I was spending more time in the community centre located in the middle of Dharavi, than the last time I was in here.
-Back then, I had actually spent a considerable time in the NGO’s offices in the municipal hospital on 60 Feet Road, or in their main offices in Mumbai’s western suburbs.
+Back then, I had actually spent a considerable time in the NGO’s offices in a municipal hospital, or in their main offices in Mumbai’s suburbs.
 Back then, I was also a paid consultant for the NGO.
 Hence, the briefings, meetings, discussions, presentations, and so forth.
 And although I had plenty of elbow room in running the pilot study on the ground, my obligations and energies were involved in coming up with a ‘deliverable.’
 In this case, a report.

 To those of you familiar with management-style NGOs and development aid work, a ‘deliverable’ is one of those things which can literally suck the life out of you.
 It’s a chimera; it can take any form, and continues to haunt you until you are able to send it off to the corporate masters, preferably with a fancy title and some awesome-looking style templates.